+What message may be there for you, waiting to be heard and acted upon?
 And how can you more confidently share this different way of being and living with others?

-A lot of food for thought!
+Food for thought!

-/WHAT IS ASSESSED HERE:

-HOW AWARE YOU ARE ABOUT THE

-ANCHORS OF YOUR IDENTITY AND

-YOUR VALUES; HOW YOU FEEL AND

-ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.